LearningLocker/docs/src/http-personas.md

-name | The display name of this persona. createdAt | When this persona was last created. updatedAt | When this persona was last updated. organisation | The id of the [organisation](#http-organisations) that this persona belongs to. personaIdenfiers | An array of ids for [personaIdentifiers](#persona-identifiers).
+name | The display name of this persona. createdAt | When this persona was last created. updatedAt | When this persona was last updated. organisation | The id of the [organisation](/http-organisations#schema) that this persona belongs to. personaIdenfiers | An array of ids for [personaIdentifiers](#persona-identifiers).

 ### Persona identifiers

-personaidentifiers has properties:
+Persona identifiers has properties:

 Name | Description
 --- | ---